 YMCA of Centre County Anti-Hunger Program

 We recognize that some of our off-campus students have families with children that they support.
-The YMCA of Centre County Anti-Hunger Program operates lunch pick-up sites for children under 18 from 12 p.m. to 1 p.m., Wednesday through Friday, at multiple sites throughout the Centre County.
+The YMCA of Centre County Anti-Hunger Program operates lunch pick-up sites in the summer and a backpack weekend food program during the school year.

 St. Andrew’s Community Cafe